novuhq/docs/framework-terminal.md

-# Echo Terminal Snippet Web Component
+# Framework Terminal Snippet Web Component

-The Echo Terminal Snippet can be loaded as a web component via JSDelivr CDN.
+The Framework Terminal Snippet can be loaded as a web component via JSDelivr CDN.

 The JSDelivr URLs below point to the latest commit in the main branch, ensuring changes to the snippet are automatically deployed to consuming websites.